FatmaBenYedder/Recommend_The_Runway/README.md

 Data Processing
 -
 - Drop NAN values, remove strings from weight and convert to integer, remove spaces from column names, drop extraneous columns
 - Engineer generalized categories for item types (from 68 categories to 7)
 - Create separate dataframes for user data features and item features

 EDA
 -
+- Add category_count
+- Add ratings_count
+- Add dress_correlation
+- Add user_correlation

 K-Nearest Neighbors Baseline Model
 -
+- For our baseline model, we limited our study to dresses only where the item count was < 20

+- Parameters: pearson, user_based
+- Result: RMSE 1.48

 Rating Prediction: Singular Value Decomposition
 -
+- To predict an item rating, we limited our model to analyze dresses only, where the user count was > 15, and the item count was > 15.
+This limited the study to 1400 unique items and 200 unique users, about 3800 ratings total.

+- Result: RMSE 1.30

+- Next, we used MinMaxScalar to improve our SVD Model with hyperparameters tuned by GridSearchCV.
+Rating predictions were more normally distributed, though RMSE did not improve

 Content-Based Recommendation Engine
 -